Our Team

 Larry Lacerte

-Larry Lacerte recently moved to Oregon from Colorado.
+Larry Lacerte moved to Oregon from Colorado.
 He was drawn to working at Willow-Witt Ranch by a desire to learn more about off-grid living, working with animals and market gardening.
-He enjoys hiking, biking, skiing and making music, and is looking forward to exploring his new surroundings.
+He enjoys hiking, biking, skiing and making music.

 Esther Petrocine